 However, even if you are not currently required to register for Payroll Tax, it is important for all businesses to understand, monitor and continually review their Payroll Tax obligations considering that:

-- Payroll Tax compliance programs of state revenue offices have increased within recent years with substantial penalties imposed for non-compliance (including penalty tax and interest); and
+- Payroll Tax compliance programs of state revenue offices have increased within recent years with substantial penalties imposed for non-compliance (including penalty tax and interest)

-So make sure you stay updated with the changes to avoid costly ramifications, and if you would like to discuss your situation in more detail then please don’t hesitate to talk with us.
+It is really important you stay informed about these changes to avoid costly ramifications.
+If you need to discuss your situation in more detail then please don’t hesitate to talk with us.
+Our team at BLG Business Advisers are Wollongong Accountants who assist clients right across Australia and are here to support you.